Saturation diving: Excursions from storage depth

-These excursion limits imply a significant change in gas load in all tissues for a depth change of around 15m for 6 to 8 hours, and experimental work has shown that both venous blood and brain tissue are likely to develop small asymptomatic bubbles after a full shift at both the upward and downward excursion limits.
+These excursion limits imply a significant change in gas load in all tissues for a maximum excursion for 6 to 8 hours, and experimental work has shown that both venous blood and brain tissue are likely to develop small asymptomatic bubbles after a full shift at both the upward and downward excursion limits.
 These bubbles remain small due to the relatively small pressure ratio between storage and excursion pressure, and are generally resolved by the time the diver is back on shift, and residual bubbles do not accumulate over sequential shifts.
 However, any residual bubbles pose a risk of growth if decompression is started before they are eliminated.
 Ascent rate during excursions is limited, to minimize the risk and amount of bubble formation.
+Bubble formation during an excursion starts during or after the ascent phase of that excursion.
+An upward excursion is a decompression from saturation, analogous to an ascent to altitude from sea level, or a hypobaric decompression, followed by a return to initial pressure, while a downward excursion is analogous to a surface oriented dive, followed by a non-saturation decompression back to the initial pressure.

+Inner ear decompression sickness is a relatively frequent symptom of DCS as a consequence of excursions in deep saturation dives, in comparison to its very low frequency in decompressions from bounce dives.

+After some incidences of decompression sickness following the earlier excursion limits, the US Navy derived an empirical formula in 1989 for unlimited duration upward excursions from storage depth, using experimental data for storage depths from 36 to 1100 fsw.